StuChapman/FS-MS-Project-Build-a-Buffet/README.md

 3. The method to adjust styling based on landscape or portrait orientation is from [stackoverflow](https://stackoverflow.com/questions/43589507/how-can-you-have-bootstrap-responsiveness-based-on-screen-ratio-instead-of-scree)
 4. The slider is from [w3schools](https://www.w3schools.com/howto/howto_js_rangeslider.asp)
 5. Creating a cookie in javascript is from [w3schools](https://www.w3schools.com/js/js_cookies.asp)
-6. Passing context fro Django to Javascript is from [stackoverflow](https://stackoverflow.com/questions/8683922/how-can-i-pass-my-context-variables-to-a-javascript-file-in-django)
+6. Passing context from Django to Javascript is from [stackoverflow](https://stackoverflow.com/questions/8683922/how-can-i-pass-my-context-variables-to-a-javascript-file-in-django)
 7. Inserting a row into a database with Django is from [stackoverflow](https://stackoverflow.com/questions/23868958/django-insert-row-into-database)
 8. ObjectDoesNotExist: is from [stackoverflow](https://stackoverflow.com/questions/12572741/get-single-record-from-database-django)
 9. Get a single objects value is from [http://morozov.ca](http://morozov.ca/tip-how-to-get-a-single-objects-value-with-django-orm.html)